-Strategic Progress Board – responsibilities include student outcomes & progress and the quality of teaching & learning.
+Strategic Project Board – responsibilities include student outcomes & progress and the quality of teaching & learning.

 Enrichment Committee – responsibilities include student attendance and welfare.

-Chair – Trish Phillips, Naomi Palmer, Amy Cook
+Chair – Trish Phillips, Naomi Palmer, Amy Cook, Jennifer Perry

 Finance & General Purposes – responsibilities include the quality of the learning environment and the academy budget.